xenon-middleware/xenon/userguide.md

     }

-The `Files` interface contains several method for creating an closing a `FileSystem`.
+The `Files` interface contains several method for creating and closing a `FileSystem`.
 A `FileSystem` provides an abstraction for a (possibly remote) file system.
 To create a `FileSystem` the `newFileSystem` method can be used.
 The `URI location` parameter provides the information on the location of the file system.
 The URI is expected to contain at least a _scheme_.
 Most URIs will also contain _host_ information.
 Optionally, _user_ information may